langchain-ai/langchain/docs/modules/llms/integrations.rst

 `Goose AI <./integrations/gooseai_example.html>`_: Covers how to utilize the Goose AI wrapper.

+`Writer <./integrations/writer.html>`_: Covers how to utilize the Writer wrapper.

+`Banana <./integrations/banana.html>`_: Covers how to utilize the Banana wrapper.

+`Modal <./integrations/modal.html>`_: Covers how to utilize the Modal wrapper.

+`StochasticAI <./integrations/stochasticai.html>`_: Covers how to utilize the Stochastic AI wrapper.

 `Cerebrium <./integrations/cerebriumai_example.html>`_: Covers how to utilize the Cerebrium AI wrapper.

 `Petals <./integrations/petals_example.html>`_: Covers how to utilize the Petals wrapper.